Ashish12122024/Cognifyz-Machine_Learning_Project/README.md

 This internship reinforced my passion for machine learning and provided me with a solid foundation to continue exploring advanced AI techniques.
 I am excited to apply these skills in future projects, driving impactful business outcomes with intelligent models and data-driven strategies.

----

-How does this version look for you?
-Let me know if you’d like any adjustments!